corda/corda/docs/source/design/confidential-identities/design.md

        of this, is that now, only the creator of the confidential identity can prove they created it.
 Assertions made by other nodes are deniable.

+The current flows can be left as they are.
+However my view is that they should be deprecated.